Disney Park Pass reservations are required for all guests wishing to visit the Walt Disney World theme parks.

 For Disney World Annual Passholders, the steps are similar but since some Annual Passes are subject to blockout dates, the calendars will look a bit different.

 Here’s how it works:

-Step 1: Select “Annual Passes” on the main Theme Park Reservations page.
+Step 1: Select “Make or Modify Park Reservations” on the main Theme Park Reservations page.

-On the next screen, if you do NOT have a resort reservation, select the top option, which is “Park Reservations for Guests with Annual Passes“.
+Then, you’ll see the following.
+If you do NOT have a resort reservation, select the top option, which is “Park Reservations for Guests“.

-If you DO have a resort reservation, choose the bottom option, which is “Park Reservations for Annual Passholders with a Disney Resort or other Select Hotel Stay“
+If you DO have a resort reservation, choose the bottom option, which is “Park Reservations for Guests Staying at a Disney Resort or Other Select Hotels“.

 Step 2: Create your party